singularitybridge/TerminalTurtle/README.md

 - **File Management**: List, create, read, update, and delete files and directories.
 - **Code Execution**: Allow AI agent to write code to files and execute them.
 - **REST API**: Expose functionality through a RESTful API.
+- **Public URL Access**: Optional ngrok integration for exposing the server to the internet.
 - **Configuration**: Use environment variables for setup and sensitive information.
 - **Recursive File Listing**: Support for listing files and directories recursively.